SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/csproj-tutorials.md

 #### Step 1

 In the same folder as your csproj, create a file named "GameDir.targets".
+This file can be named anything, but for the tutorial, we will use this for consistency.

-This should be the entire contents of the file:
+Paste this into the file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>